-Generally, Irish respondents show the lowest level of awareness amongst CONSENT respondents about the use of personal information, at a similar level as Slovakia and the UK, compared to some countries where respondents were substantially more aware (in particular Austria and Germany).
+Generally, UK respondents show a low level of awareness amongst CONSENT respondents about the use of personal information, at a similar level as Ireland and Slovakia, compared to some countries where respondents were substantially more aware (in particular Austria and Germany).
 But these differences cannot be simply ascribed to national differences in internet exposure or internet experience.
 Here, awareness (or non-awareness) may also be linked to internet-related local information policies and regulations.